Crypto-Mining Crime Rings: The Newest Reason Why Software Supply Chain Hygiene Matters

 Mining for crypto currencies can make you some serious coin.

-But, crypto-mining, while potentially lucrative, ain't free.
+But, crypto-mining, while potentially lucrative, isn't free.
 Indeed, it requires a massive amount of computing power, and therefore energy, to do it well.
-The practice has become so popular that it's driving growth at some of the world's largest technology companies including: TSMC, AMD and NVIDIA.
+The practice has become so popular that it's driving growth at some of the world's largest technology companies, including: TSMC, AMD and NVIDIA.

 It's also driving growth in criminal activity.

-Putting things into perspective -- mining at a cost of 14 cents per kilowatt / per hour is not a profitable endeavor.
-Similarly, if you invest $1200 in mining hardware, and you earn $2 mining profit per day -- and assuming there is no leap in coin value -- it could take two years to pay off your hardware investment.
+Putting things into perspective, mining at a cost of 14 cents per kilowatt / per hour is not profitable.
+Similarly, if you invest $1,200 in mining hardware, and you earn $2 mining profit per day, and assume there is no leap in coin value, it could take two years to pay off your hardware investment.

-If, however, you could borrow (steal) computing and energy resources from unsuspecting individuals -- then mining would be an incredibly profitable endeavor.
-That, of course, is why criminals are actively hacking into computers around the world and doing what’s called mining by malware.
+If, however, you could borrow (steal) computing and energy resources from unsuspecting individuals, then mining would be an incredibly profitable endeavor.
+That, of course, is why criminals actively hack computers around the world and do what's called mining by malware.

 Last month, in one of the biggest malicious cryptocurrency mining operations ever, hackers exploited a vulnerability in Jenkins, a popular open source CI tool, to make $3 million by mining Monero.

-It's clear this trend is growing and the topic of what to do has increasingly been popping up.
-In fact my colleague Bill Karpovich was just on Cheddar talking about this issue - and poignantly said "If 2017 was the year of ransomware, 2018 is going to be the year of crypto-jacking.
-This is really the perfect cybercrime in many ways."
+It's clear this trend is growing, and the topic of what to do has increasingly been popping up.
+In fact, my colleague Bill Karpovich was just on Cheddar talking about this issue - and poignantly said "If 2017 was the year of ransomware, 2018 would be the year of crypto-jacking.
+This is the perfect cybercrime in many ways."

 Matt is a proven executive and entrepreneur with over 20 years experience developing high-growth software companies, at Sonatype, he leads corporate marketing, strategic partnering, and demand generation initiatives.